Fire at Raggett’s Hotel

-Tuesday the 27th of May dawns — the morning after the fire— and in the bright clear light the ruins of what had been Raggett’s Hotel are visible.
+Tuesday 27 May dawns — the morning after the fire described in Part One and Part Two of the story — and in the bright clear light the ruins of what had been Raggett’s Hotel are visible.
 Half of the front and a great part of the back have been destroyed.
 But there is some good news when Mr St George, who was feared dead, appears very much alive.
-The evening before he had gone to Greenwich to dine with friends, and as the hour grew late they persuaded him to stay the night.
-He was fortunate, and lost nothing more than his luggage.
+The evening before he had gone to Greenwich to dine with friends, and, as the hour grew late, they persuaded him to stay the night.
+He was fortunate and lost nothing more than his luggage.

-But their search has proved fruitless, and faced with the likelihood that she is dead they want to know what progress the firemen have made in searching the building.
+But their search has proved fruitless, and, faced with the likelihood that she is dead, they want to know what progress the firemen have made in searching the building.
 They are frustrated when the engineer, Mr Staples, says that nothing can be done until the building is shored up.
 Only once that is done will it be safe for anyone to enter.

-During the afternoon firemen enter the building, and on the first-floor landing they find two barely recognisable bodies.
+During the afternoon firemen enter the building and on the first-floor landing find two barely recognisable bodies.
 It can be safely assumed that the male body is Mr William Raggett, the proprietor of the hotel, as he is now the only man who is still missing.
 The female body is much harder to identify.
 It might be Mrs Round, since this would fit with Constantia Round’s account of last seeing her mother being assisted by a gentleman.
 But perhaps it is all that is left of poor Sarah Ann Barnes, the chambermaid, who had been asleep on the second floor.

 As the day wears on, crowds flock on foot and by carriage to ogle the ruined building, and Dover Street is barely passable.
 A short distance away other crowds gather in and around St James’s Palace, where the Drawing Room for Queen Victoria’s official birthday continues as planned, but without Mrs Round, Miss Round and the Earl and Countess of Huntingdon.